pywbem/pywbem/docs/concepts.rst

 operations for CIM classes, the for CIM qualifier declarations or for method invocations.

-Pull Operation Responses
+Pull operation responses
 """"""""""""""""""""""""

-Each pull operation request returns a Python named tuple result that consists of the following named components:
+Each pull operation request returns a Python namedtuple result that consists of the following named components:

 * `eos` - A boolean flag that indicates the end of the enumeration sequence.